YunoHost/doc/packaging_apps_virtualbox.md

 # Create a development environment with VirtualBox

-This documentation page aims at explaining how to setup a Yunohost virtual server, using VirtualBox, to work on application packaging.
+This documentation page aims at explaining how to setup a YunoHost virtual server, using VirtualBox, to work on application packaging.

-## Why use VirtualBox rather than an actual YunoHost production server to package an application ?
+## Why use VirtualBox rather than an actual YunoHost production server to package an application?

-There are mostly two reasons why one should prefer a virtual server rather than their own server :
+There are mostly two reasons why one should prefer a virtual server rather than their own server:

 - You can freely torture a virtual server without any risk of breaking it, since you can always restore it to a former working state.
-It would really be a pity to break your own real server !
+It would really be a pity to break your own real server!
 - In a typical workflow, a virtual server state would be restored from a known snapshot before starting any work on it, so as to always keep a clean system, without any residues of a former installation.
 This allows to always be as close a possible to a user first installation.

 We will discuss VirtualBox in this guide, as it comes with an easy to use GUI.
 If you prefer a pure commandline approach to handling your virtual machine, you should use [ynh-dev](/dev) instead.